 What is R?

-R is a programming language and software environment for statistical computing and graphics: https://www.r-project.org/.
+R is a functional programming language and software environment for statistical computing and graphics: https://www.r-project.org/.

 Philosophy and typical use cases

 R is particularly popular in the social, health, and biological sciences where it is used for statistical modeling.
-R can also be used for signal processing (e.g. FFT), machine learning, image analyses, and neuro-linguistic programming.
+R can also be used for signal processing (e.g. FFT), machine learning, image analyses, and natural language processing.
 The R syntax is similar in compactness and readability as python and matlab by which it serves as a good prototyping environment in science.

 One of the strengths of R is the large number of available open source statistical packages, often developed by domain experts.
 For example, R-package Seewave is specialised in sound analyses.
 Packages are typically released on CRAN The Comprehensive R Archive Network.